telco-vision/ocs-api/doc/v1/API.md

 It will set a new bandwidth limitation for the subscriber identified by the IMSI.

-**REMARK:**
-This request is intended for our customers that have their Gy traffic relayed to their own OCS for charging.
-When the traffic is relayed, a customer can decide its entire throttling logic and set subscriber limitation with this request.
-If the traffic is not relayed, our OCS throttling logic will take priority on the customer logic.
-If you use this request to limit a subscriber, at the next slice, our OCS will see that current limit is not in line with our logic and reset the subscriber throttling according to our logic.

 Possible values for the `limit` field:
 - KB_128: User will be limited 128 Kbit/sec
 - KB_256: User will be limited 256 Kbit/sec